 This ESOcast explores the wealth of stunning astronomical images produced over a period of almost 30 years by the MPG/ESO 2.2-meter telescope at the La Silla Observatory in Chile.

-The new ESOcast — Chile Chill 4 — explores the wealth of stunning astronomical images produced over a period of almost 30 years by the MPG/ESO 2.2-meter telescope at the La Silla Observatory in Chile.
+The new ESOcast — Chile Chill 4 — explores the wealth of stunning astronomical images produced over a period of almost 30 years by the MPG/ESO 2.2-meter (7.2-foot) telescope at the La Silla Observatory in Chile.

 Up until this year the telescope has been operated by ESO and made available to the ESO community, as well as users from the Max Planck Society (MPG).
-In future ESO will no longer offer the telescope to its users, although the Max Planck Society will continue to use it.
+In the future ESO will no longer offer the telescope to its users, although the Max Planck Society will continue to use it.

 The telescope had an interesting early history.
 It was originally constructed by the Max Planck Institute for Astronomy (Heidelberg, Germany) and intended to be sited in Namibia.
 It was not installed there and later offered to ESO under an agreement where ESO undertook the installation of the telescope at the La Silla Observatory in Chile and managed its subsequent operation.
 The telescope was made operational in record time under the project management of Massimo Tarenghi during 1983 and has had a distinguished career since.
 The MPG retained a 25% share in the observing time.